 In terms of the Umalusi appeal process, a request for an appeal must be submitted to the office the Umalusi Chief Executive Officer within 10 working days of receipt of the outcome of the accreditation application, indicating in detail the reason(s) for the appeal.
-Appeals must be addressed to the Chief Executive Officer and emailed to Cindy.Thomas@umalusi.org.za and Gugulethu.Nkambule@umalusi.org.za.
+Appeals must be addressed to the Chief Executive Officer and emailed to accreditation.appeals@umalusi.org.za.